HunterSherms/ktorio.github.io/servers/features/metrics-micrometer.md

 ## Exposed Metrics

-Depending on your backing time series database or metrics service, the names of these metrics my [vary]( https://micrometer.io/docs/concepts#_naming_meters) to follow naming conventions.
+Depending on your backing time series database or metrics service, the names of these metrics may [vary]( https://micrometer.io/docs/concepts#_naming_meters) to follow naming conventions.

 ### `ktor.http.server.requests.active`